 1. The Handoff

-Marketing generates leads.
-Sales ignores them.
+Marketing generates leads, sales ignores them.
 Or worse, sales works them, but with zero context about what the lead engaged with, what pain they expressed, or where they are in their buying process.

 2. The Measurement Layer

-The fix: Instrument your GTM from day one with revenue-connected metrics.
+Try this: Instrument your GTM from day one with revenue-connected metrics.
 That means:

-• Cost per SQL (not just MQL)
+- Cost per SQL (not just MQL)

-• Pipeline velocity by channel
+- Pipeline velocity by channel

-• Win rate by lead source
+- Win rate by lead source

-• Time to first meeting by campaign
+- Time to first meeting by campaign

 If you can't tie a marketing activity to pipeline within 60 days, question whether it belongs in your strategy at all.